 The Pro Bono Project has been providing family law services since its inception.
-We provide services in domestic violence, dissolution, separation, and parentage actions.
-The actions may involve custody, visitation, and child support.
+We provide services to Santa Clara County community members who have cases in Santa Clara County in domestic violence, custody/visitation, and parentage actions.
 Services can include advice, referral to other resources, preparation of documents, help with filing, coaching on self representation, negotiation and settlement, limited scope representation, and full legal representation.

 The Family Law Clinic provides intake, holds pro per clinics, completes form and provides limited representation by our volunteers.
 We can provide legal advice on family issues, as well as referrals to local agencies that can help you.

-Pro Bono Project, through its DVLSR project, provides representation in Domestic Violence Restraining order hearings.
+Pro Bono Project, through its Domestic Violence Project, provides representation in Domestic Violence Restraining order hearings.
 The hearings will make a determination on domestic violence and grant restraining orders if appropriate.
 The court can adjudicate temporary custody, visitation and support.

 If you need assistance with representation in any of these matters, contact us or complete the Services Request Form (to the right).